 An example of my own artwork – you can see more on my Artist Website

 I really believe that art should be accessible to all!
 We are all creative, we might just not have found our own preferred outlet or way of creating yet – and the best way to find it is to just have a go.
-We can all benefit from making art, as creating can bring fun, colour and playfulness into our lives.
+We can all benefit from making art, as creating can bring fun, colour, happiness and playfulness into our lives.

-Why I run my art classes
+Why I started running art classes

 I started running my art classes because a friend of mine, who hadn’t made art since school, asked me to give her an art lesson last year.
 We made art together in a cafe for 2 hours, and we both loved it – she felt confident, inspired and pleased with her artwork, and I felt energised by the whole experience.
 I got the bug and have since set up my home studio in Oxford, recreating that feeling for many more people.
 I find it incredibly satisfying to help others to find their own way into art, and inspiring to see what art comes out of people each time!